Steve Baker (speedway rider)

-Steve Baker (born 25 June 1963) is a former international speedway rider from Australia.
+Steve Baker (born 25 June 1963) is a former international motorcycle speedway rider from Australia.

 Speedway career

+Baker came to prominence after winning the 1983 Individual Speedway Junior European Championship, a competition that non-European riders were also allowed to enter.

 Baker reached the final of the Speedway World Pairs Championship in the 1987 Speedway World Pairs Championship.
 Also in 1987, he finished runner up in the Australian Championship.

 He rode in the top tier of British Speedway from 1981 to 1985, riding for various clubs.
-He was the 1983 European Junior Champion, a competition that non-European riders could enter.